Basti Maluk: Business centre

 This area was totally agricultural before 2010 but since then it has gained business popularity in a short time.
 Now it is one of the business platforms for the businessmen.
 Now it is totally commercial area.
 The main cause of its popularity is that this town is situated at the multan lodhran highway.
 It also connects 4 main cities (multan, lodhran, shujabad and Dunya pur).
 So it is center of these cities.

-Banks

-The oldest bank in this region is United Bank Limited (UBL) which is serving from many years.
-Later other banks established in this area are ZTBL (زرعی ترقیاتی بینک), Bank al Habib (بینک الحبیب), HBL, Askari bank limited, Ubank, and NRSP bank.